 If you are considering holding more teleconferences or you have recently transitioned your organization to more remote work that requires video conference meetings, you should be aware of teleconference best practices.
-Having your team members follow a consistent teleconference meeting protocol ensures each meeting goes smoothly, saving time and money.
+Having your team members follow teleconference etiquette and a consistent teleconference meeting protocol ensures each meeting goes smoothly, saving time and money.

 Check Your Hardware and Internet Connection

 Take the time to check your equipment before you or your employees join a teleconference.
 When one person has technical difficulties, it interrupts the entire meeting and pulls things off track.
 Ensure you have enough internet speed to support a strong connection.
 Testing your equipment ahead of time gives you the chance to identify and fix any problems before they interfere with a meeting.